calint/arduino-sketches/esp32dev/game/README.md

 * handles user interaction with touch screen
 ### function `main_on_frame_completed`
 * implements game logic

 ## objects/*
 * implements game objects

 ## game.hpp
-* included by objects to modify game state
+* included by objects that modify game state
 * game state used in `main_on_frame_completed` solving circular reference problemss

 ## resources/*
 * separate palettes for tiles and sprites
 * sprites
 * tiles
 * tile map

 ## defs.hpp
 ### `enum object_class`
 * each game object class has an entry named with `_cls` suffix
 ### `collision_bits`
+* naming bits with constants
-* definitions that are ORed to implement a sprite collision interest mask
+* constants used to define sprite collision bits and mask